 2. How to apply

 2.1 Applicants must apply online via the Service NSW website.
 All questions in the application form must be answered to enable timely assessment and grant payment.
-The Commercial Landlord Hardship Fund will open for applications in October 2021.

 3. Application evidence required